rodrigobmg/TouchEnabler/README.md

 	{
 		PressKey(0x01); // Press ESC key, see key codes below.
 		SetInfoText("Esc button being pressed");
-		return 0; // We'll set 0 as the code belonging to our button.
+		return 0; // We'll set 0 as the id belonging to our button.
 	}
 	return -1; // Event was outside button, then we're not gonna process it.
 }

 void OnPointerUp(int id)
 {
-  	if(id == 0) // We got 0, so that means our button was released.
+  	if(id == 0) // We got 0, so that means our touch button was released.
   	{
 		ReleaseKey(0x01); // Release ESC key
 		SetInfoText("No button being pressed");